|

 | Zhu Quan's Manual of Tea Tea Song Performance Themes My Performances My Repertoire | 首頁 |

-| Guqin and Tea 1 | 琴與茶 |
+Guqin and Tea

-Another connection between tea and the qin is the fact that Zhu Quan, compiler of the first important surviving book of qin melodies, Shen Qi Mi Pu (1425), 15 years later published a Manual of Tea.7 This seems to have been the first book from the Ming dynasty about tea, and some commentary suggests that it was the first one to give details about tea infused directly from tea leaves, as today, instead of the powdered or brick forms popular earlier.8
+Another connection between tea and the qin is the fact that Zhu Quan, compiler of the first important surviving book of qin melodies, Shen Qi Mi Pu (1425), 15 years later published a Manual of Tea.12 This seems to have been the first book from the Ming dynasty about tea, and some commentary suggests that it was the first one to give details about tea infused directly from tea leaves, as today, instead of the powdered or brick forms popular earlier.13

 At the time Lu Yu was writing his Tea Classic tea was formed into blocks.
 By several centuries later, during the Song dynasty, tea blocks had given way to powdered tea.
-The main work on this is said to be the Treatise on Tea by Song emperor Huizong.17 Huizong was also important in the world of art and the guqin (details).
+The main work on this is said to be the Treatise on Tea by Song emperor Huizong.21 Huizong was also important in the world of art and the guqin (details).

 It was also during the Song dynasty that tea really came into its own as a social phenomenon.
 Thus, a primary reason for the lack of tea themes in qin melodies may simply stem from the conservative attitude of literati towards "new" qin melody titles: many new melodies appeared during or after the Song dynasty, but their names reflect very few new themes.
 Even qin melodies surviving from Ming and Qing dynasty handbooks often have names that connect to people and themes from the Tang dynasty or earlier; "tea" not being a theme of sufficient importance in ancient times, perhaps it was thought there was no need for melodies with such a title.

-However, for this event the melodies themselves need not refer specifically to tea; nor would there necessarily be conversation: with the right presentation the subtle beauty of the tea and music would be self-explanatory.
-If there is talk it could be recitation of or references to poetry;18 there could also be showing and/or discussion of relevant art.19 There might also be some discussion of what is meant when speaking of the Way of the Qin and the Way of Tea.
-Although the actual qin music might naturally focus on melodies that deal with subjects that one might discuss while drinking tea, this could thus include pretty much any qin melody.20
+In addition to these general comments, more suggestions can be found below.23 Preferably there would be no need for explanations: with the right presentation, the subtle beauty of the tea and music would be self-explanatory.
+If there is talk it could be recitation of or references to poetry;24 there could also be showing and/or discussion of relevant art.25 There might also be some discussion of what is meant when speaking of the Way of the Qin and the Way of Tea.
+Although the actual qin music might naturally focus on melodies that deal with subjects that one might discuss while drinking tea, this could thus include pretty much any qin melody.

 1.